bitquery/streaming-data-platform-docs/docs/graphql/metrics/priceAsymmetry.md

 This metric operates consistently across various datasets, including archive, subscriptions and mempool.
 For live data streams or mempool transactions, the latest available prices from both sides of the trade are used as benchmarks.

 Use the PriceAsymmetry metric to filter the response.
 By comparing two values derived from market data, it effectively identifies and exclude trades outside the specified range.

+> Note: : If we do not know exchange prices for BOTH tokens of a trade pair we can not calculate priceAsymmetry, we set it to 0.

 Here's an example [query on ethereum trades](https://ide.bitquery.io/Price-based-on-DEX-trades-in-USD).